Real Estate Investment in California- Beneficial or Detrimental?

-Even though California has the reputation of a pricey state in the US, it still offers a variety of opportunities for investors that are in search of single-family living.
+Even though California has the reputation of being a pricey state in the US, it still offers a variety of opportunities for investors that are in search of single-family living.

 It serves as an excellent opportunity for investors to capture returns from California’s real estate market’s rising home values.
 California Association of Realtors has observed high-sale trends in November, increasing by 5% from October 2020.
-The year-over-year, double-digit sales gain was the fourth consecutive and the largest yearly gain since May 2009.
+The year-over-year, double-digit sales gain was the fourth consecutive and largest yearly gain since May 2009.

 The state of California has also broken the benchmark of $700,000 for the past three months.
 The median home price has dipped 1.7% on a month-to-month basis to $699,000 in November compared to October’s $711,300.
 Meanwhile, house prices continued to gain on a year-over-year basis, with the statewide median price surging by 18.5% from $589,770 recorded last November.
 The double-digit increase from last year was the fourth in a row and the highest 12-month gain since February 2014.
 The gain was also higher than the six-month average of 9.7% observed between May 2020 and October 2020.

 All the stats above prove that investing in California will help you reap benefits without a doubt.
-So, worry no more and contact us (insert website) regarding investments in real estate of Beverly Hills, California, Los Angeles, Malibu, Holmby, and Laurel Canyon.
+So, worry no more and contact us (insert website) regarding investments in real estate in Beverly Hills, California, Los Angeles, Malibu, Holmby, and Laurel Canyon.